davidwhitney/Nancy.ViewEngines.Razor.HtmlHelpers/README.md

 Mostly here to remove some of the friction of binding up UI models with magic strings - the helpers along wth Expressions over the models help refactoring, and removed a good deal of frustraition from a project I'm working on.
 I'm now going back and "completing the job".

+Due to the hack-and-slash port of this code there aren't any tests right now - I'll be working on that shortly - right now, it kind of "just about works" - but might be useful to people.

 # Getting started

 Add: